arfinmim/todoproject/README.md

 {% block %} → used for template inheritance
 These features make the templates dynamic and user-friendly.

-3.How data flows from views to templates
+3.How data flows from views to templates-

 In Django, data flows from views to templates using context dictionaries.
 The view function collects data from the database and sends it to the template.